-- Ensure Safer Recruitment Procedures are always followed according to the DfE document "Keeping Children Safe in Education 2020 (KCSIE)" and "Working Together to Safeguard Children 2018 (WTSC)" - Ensure that there are designated staff members for child protection, including the EYFS, who have received appropriate training (updated every two years) and support for this role. - Ensure there is a nominated Governor designated for Child Protection. - Ensure all members of staff and Governors know the name of the designated staff members and their role. - Ensure all staff understand their responsibilities in being alert to the signs of abuse and reporting arrangements for referring any concerns to the designated staff members responsible for child protection. - Ensure that staff are aware they should only involve those who need to be involved when a child tells them he/she is being abused or neglected. - Ensure all staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments.
+- Ensure Safer Recruitment Procedures are always followed according to the DfE document "Keeping Children Safe in Education Sept 2020 (KCSIE) updated Jan 21" and "Working Together to Safeguard Children 2018 (WTSC)" noting that since the UK left the EU the TRA no longer maintains a list of those teachers who have been sanctioned by EEA member states and overseas checks should be carried out. - Establishing a safe environment in which children can learn and develop. - Ensure that there are designated staff members for child protection, including the EYFS, who have received appropriate training (updated every two years) and support for this role. - Ensure there is a nominated Governor designated for Child Protection. - Ensure all members of staff and Governors know the name of the designated staff members and their role. - Ensure all staff understand their responsibilities in being alert to the signs of abuse and reporting arrangements for referring any concerns to the designated staff members responsible for child protection. - Ensure that staff are aware they should only involve those who need to be involved when a child tells them he/she is being abused or neglected. - Ensure all staff are aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments.
 All staff, but especially the designated safeguarding lead (and deputies) will consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.
-More information on mental health is given in paragraphs 34-38 in "Keeping Children Safe in Education 2020 (KCSIE)" - Ensure parents have an understanding of the responsibility placed on the school and staff for child protection. - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters, including attendance at case conferences. - Notify Social Services if there is an unexplained absence of a pupil who is on the Child Protection Register. - Notify the DfE and DBS of any employee, (whether current or having recently left the employment of the school), about whom there is a concern regarding his or her attitude or actions towards pupils. - Consider making a referral to the National College for Teaching and Leadership (NCTL) where a teacher has been dismissed (or would have been dismissed had he/she not resigned) and a prohibitions order may be appropriate.
+More information on mental health is given in paragraphs 34-38 in "Keeping Children Safe in Education Sept 2020 (KCSIE) updated Jan 21" - Ensure parents have an understanding of the responsibility placed on the school and staff for child protection. - Develop effective links with relevant agencies and co-operate as required with their enquiries regarding child protection matters, including attendance at case conferences. - Notify Social Services if there is an unexplained absence of a pupil who is on the Child Protection Register. - Notify the DfE and DBS of any employee, (whether current or having recently left the employment of the school), about whom there is a concern regarding his or her attitude or actions towards pupils. - Consider making a referral to the National College for Teaching and Leadership (NCTL) where a teacher has been dismissed (or would have been dismissed had he/she not resigned) and a prohibitions order may be appropriate.